 Following the completion of your NHS Health Check, the data and results will be sent securely to your GP.

 The NHS Health Check is a health check-up for adults in England aged 40 to 74.
 It’s designed to spot early signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
 As we get older, we have a higher risk of developing one of these conditions.
 An NHS Health Check helps find ways to lower this risk.

 How can I improve my results?

-Reducing your BMI can help with many red flags that may come up in a health check, not only will reducing your weight help your joints it will also reduce the stress on your heart and reduce your blood pressure.
-Please see our FREE weight support groups that can help you with this:
+Reducing your BMI can help with many red flags that may come up in a health check.
+Not only will reducing your weight help your joints, it will also reduce the stress on your heart and reduce your blood pressure.

 Reducing blood pressure